creators: Brad Falchuk & Ryan Murphy

-Following an already successful and groundbreaking first season.
-It would be difficult to top, no matter who you are.
+Following an already successful and groundbreaking first season, it would be difficult to top, no matter who you are.
 Nonetheless, the challenge was well enough for the creators to attempt to go above and beyond.
-For some this challenge was accomplished with this season being the better of the last.
-For me it comes close yet, even if it dosen't.
-It still is the best horror you will find on TV.
+For some this challenge was accomplished with this season being the better of the last and even if it dosen't, its still possibly the best horror you will find on TV.
 With scary events and gory practices that will make you chill and possibly not sleep well at night.
 A season full of mystery that you will be trying to desperately figure out and hope that redemption or safety is possible for any of the characters this season.

 In season 2 we follow a new set of characters in the setting of an insane asylum called Briarcliff in the late 1960's.
 The asylum is run by the duo of Sister Jude (Jessica Lange) with the iron grip of malice and the secret Dr. Arden (James Cromwell) pulling the strings for unknown and experimental purposes.
 Overseeing their work is the high priest monsignor Timothy Howard (Joseph Fiennes) who he himself has many skeletons hidden away in his closet.